Labor Day weekend tends to symbolize the end of summer as the air conditioners wind down and the pools start to close.

 WHERE: The Beach Waterpark, 2590 Waterpark Drive, Mason

 This annual bash offers family activities, a giant inflatable play zone, concessions and music all capped off with a fireworks display.

 WHERE: Riverfront Park, 3 N. Miami Ave., Miamisburg

 DAYTON REGGAE FESTIVAL

 This is part of the Downtown Summer Music Series.
 Enjoy a day of music while relaxing on a blanket.
 There be food and merchandise vendors as well.
-No pets.
+No pets, outside food or beverages.

 YOUNG’S DAIRY LABOR DAY WEEKEND

 Young's will be hosting a Labor Day Family Value Weekend.
 Purchase a wristband good for all day, unlimited family fun.
 Cost is $15 (ages 12 and over) $9 (ages 11 and younger).
 Wristbands can be purchased at The Dairy Store, The Golden Jersey Inn, The Marketplace, Udders and Putters, Cowvin’s Kiddie Corral, Cowvin’s Fast Slide and Cowvin’s Corny Bin and allows for unlimited Udders & Putters miniature golf, batting cages, driving range, Moovers & Shakers, Cowvin’s Fast Slide, Cowvin’s Kiddie Corral, Cowvin’s Corny Maze, and wagon rides on the farm.